-The minimum asset allocation is that 70% of the investments of the Sub-fund are aligned with the E/S characteristics.
-When establishing the alignment of any securitisations or assetbacked commercial paper held in the Sub-Fund with the E/S characteristics promoted by the Sub-Fund, the sponsor is assessed against said E/S characteristics and not the underlying collateral.
-Up to 30% may be held in securities such as cash, cash equivalents, derivatives, UCITS, UCIs and issuers for which data is lacking and issuers which fall into the lowest ESG category or otherwise become eligible for exclusion after purchase but cannot be readily disposed of.
+The minimum asset allocation is that 90% of the investments of the Sub-fund are aligned with the E/S characteristics.
+When establishing the alignment of any securitisations or asset-backed commercial paper held in the Sub-Fund with the E/S characteristics promoted by the Sub-Fund, the sponsor is assessed against said E/S characteristics and not the underlying collateral.
+10% of the investments of the Sub-fund can fall in the category 'other' and not be aligned with the promoted E/S characteristics.
+These investments are mostly in cash, derivatives used for efficient portfolio management techniques and investments that are not aligned with the E/S characteristics promoted by this Sub-Fund.